VolvoGroup/dymoval/docs/source/reference_index/dataset.rst

 ================

-Measurement datasets are a central part in model validation and therefore we designed the :ref:`Dataset` class that offer a number of useful methods to deal with them.
+Measurement datasets are a central part in model validation and therefore we designed the :ref:`Dataset` class that offer a number of useful :ref:`methods <datasetMethods>` to deal with them.

-There are two ways for creating a :ref:`Dataset`.
+There are two ways for creating a :ref:`Dataset <Dataset>` object.

 #.
 Through a list of :ref:`Signals <signal>`
 #.
 Through a specific structure pandas DataFrame